arnegiacomo/Arduino_Smarthome/README.md

 - [ ] Display cool statistics
 - [ ] More devices/sensors?
 - [ ] Update DB and API accordingly
+- [ ] Update arduino software to be smarter (react to different http responses and act accordingly)

 ### Temperature Reading example
 ```